 That needed to be fixed and I also needed to stay upright, a problem that revealed itself because I wasn't sure where the bar should truly sit.
 With all of this, I felt like my back was at risk because I never felt comfortable in the lift, in part because of all the contributing factors previously mentioned.

 Well, that was it.
 I had enough of feeling that way and said, "F*** it, it's time to fix my front squat."
-I went in the gym, got under the bar and got to work which is always the best solution when you're trying to improve a lift.
-It's also the most obvious one but also a solution some seem to forget about.
+I went to the gym, got under the bar and got to work which is always the best solution when you're trying to improve a lift. it's also the most obvious one but also a solution some seem to forget about.

 My conventional deadlift was 425 when I started and I recently hit an easy 520, also pulling 405 through 200 lbs. of band tension.
 My sumo deadlift is at 575 pounds, which I did weighing 198, and, oh yeah, my front squat is markedly better as well.

 That 205 I did the first day is a distant memory as I have maxed out at 405, routinely hitting 315 or more for paused reps on the front squat.